rocky-linux/sig-core-toolkit/iso/empanadas/README.md

 * finalize_compose     -> Finalizes a compose with metadata and checksums, as well as copies images
 * launch-builds        -> Creates a kube config to run build-iso
 * build-image          -> Runs build-iso
+* generate_compose     -> Creates a compose directory right away and optionally links it as latest (You should only use this if you are running into errors with images)
 ```

 ## wrappers